mdrakibulislam-zero/WebTicTacToeGame/README.md

 ## What Have I Done:
-I've made this Tic-Tac-Toe game using HTML, and CSS.
-It's a web and artificial intelligence based Tic-Tac-Toe game with attractive design.
-It's AI is able to play game with you and It's very hard to beat even I think you can never beat it.
-I have made the AI only using css.
+I've made this Tic-Tac-Toe game using HTML and CSS.
+I have made the AI only using CSS.

+Tic-Tac-Toe, noughts and crosses, or Xs and Os is a paper and pencil game for two players who take turns marking the spaces in a three-by-three grid with X or O. The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ## Required Skills: